Anti-racism Study Group

 4th Sunday Seminars

 The Social Justice committee is pleased to announce that the 4th Sunday Seminar Series is back.
-All sessions will be held by zoom at 12:00 pm following our morning service.
+All sessions will be held by Zoom at 11:45 am following our morning service.
 Speaker information will be sent out ahead of all sessions.
 A question and answer session will follow after the speaker presents.
-Please mark your calendars for the 4th Sunday of September, October, November, January, February, March and April.
+Please mark your calendars for the 4th Sunday of November, January, February, March and April.

 Health and Spiritual Wellness

 The following usual events are on hold due to COVID-19.
 You can still receive support by getting in touch with Nancy, our faith community nurse (416 924 7439 Ext 29, or [email protected]) or Tina, our congregational care coordinator (416 924 7439 Ext 23, or [email protected]).